 Should any octopus lose its arms or tentacles, it can regrow it.
 The remarkable thing about this regeneration, however, is that the new arm is as good as ever, possessing its brain.
 Other animals that regenerate limbs often regenerate inferior versions, but not the octopus.
 It takes the octopus more than 100 days to fully regenerate a lost arm.

 Generally, the use of tools is not common in the animal kingdom, with only a few animals known to do such.
 Interestingly, some species of octopus have been observed to make use of tools for multiple purposes.
 Some construct portable homes where they can seek refuge when a predator appears.
-An example will be an octopus that clamped coconut shells around itself at the appearance of a predator.
+An example will be an octopus that clamps coconut shells around itself at the appearance of a predator.
 They may also use some of their tools as barricades and defense systems for their permanent lairs.
 Some of the items that they may use as tools include stones, old bottles, coconut shells, sticks, etc. Lastly, some octopuses may also use these tools as weapons, flinging them at predators or other octopuses.

 Virtually the entire reproduction process for these creatures is full of deadly events.
 A common instance of this occurs at mating when female octopuses may strangle their male partners with three arms and then eat them after coitus, usually because they are hungry and require a lot of food.
 Males that escape being eaten by the females usually stop eating after mating, which makes them weaker and less coordinated.
 As a result, they are easy prey for predators.

 Death may also come in the form of self-sacrifice for female octopuses.
 After laying eggs, female octopuses spend so much time cleaning, protecting, and oxygenating these eggs without eating or doing anything else.
 Mothers may sometimes starve to death as a result of this behavior.
-One octopus that was observed doing this was the Graneledone boreopacifica (deep-sea octopus) that spent 53 months (four and a half years) brooding over her eggs without eating anything.
+One octopus that was observed doing this was the Graneledone boreopacifica (deep-sea octopus) that spent 53 months (four-and-a-half years) brooding over her eggs without eating anything.
 She slowly wasted away, and the last dive to her brooding spot revealed that the eggs had hatched but she was nowhere to be found.

-9. Octopuses are ancient
+9. Octopuses Are Ancient

 Recently, scientists discovered a fossil that places the oldest ancestors of octopuses at existing 330 million years ago.
 This is older than the dinosaurs and makes the octopus old.
 Very old.
 Detected in Montana, this fossil possesses 10 limbs, which is different from its modern counterparts, which have eight limbs.